MarTnquesada/martnquesada.github.io.hugo/content/blog/pycones2024_summary.md

 Polars and pyarrow were generally pretty good over most file formats.
 Parquet had the potential to be also very fast in certain cases.
 Kiko mentioned so many times that performance "depends" on data and hardware that the whole room started answering each other's questions with "depends".

-They shared all the workshop materials in this repo [https://github.com/PyDataMallorca/PyConES2024_Superando_el_1brc_con_Python](https://github.com/PyDataMallorca/PyConES2024_Superando_el_1brc_con_Python).
+They shared all the workshop materials in this [repo](https://github.com/PyDataMallorca/PyConES2024_Superando_el_1brc_con_Python).
 Beware: explanations in Spanish, variables in English, functions in Spanish.
 But like.
 You will probably understand it.

 ##### GenAI❤️f-string.
 Developing with Generative AI without Black Boxes